-These lines are used to activate a device's drivers and receivers for up to three drives in a daisy-chained operation.
+These lines are used to activate a device's drivers and receivers for up to three drives in a daisychain operation.

-All signals from the drive in the radial data cable are available to the controller regardless of the state of the Drive Select lines; however, except for the Host monitoring of the Index, Byte Clock and Unit Ready Signals contained in the radial data cable, Drive Select must remain active during any communication with the host controller.
+All signals from the drive in the radial data cable are available to the controller regardless of the state of the Drive Select lines; however, except for the Host monitoring of the Index, Clock and Unit Ready Signals Byte contained in the radial data cable, Drive Select must remain active during communication with the host anv controller.